yoloyolo993/Optimizing-Smart-Grid-Energy-Distribution-using-GA-and-Parallel-Computing/README.md

 - Nabin Sunar

 ##  Demo Video
-Watch our 5–8 minute video explaining the system and outcomes.
-[Add YouTube/Google Drive link here]
+Watch our 5–8 minute video explaining the system and outcomes. [https://youtu.be/1GJAz7XUaug]